JimmyBcn/RxFSharp/RxFSharp.Concurrency/README.md

 - _NewThreadScheduler_: The specified action will be scheduled on a newly created thread.
 Requesting the creation of a thread is expensive.
 Ideal for long operations e.g. responsive UI.
 - _ThreadPoolScheduler_: The specified action will be scheduled on a thread pool thread.
 Ideal for short operations.
 - _TaskPoolScheduler_: The specified action will be scheduled using TaskFactory from TPL.
 Ideal for short operations.
-- _VirtualScheduler_: Useful for testing and debugging by emulating real time .
+- _VirtualScheduler_: Useful for testing and debugging by emulating real time.

 Each of the overloads to _Schedule_ returns an _**IDisposable**_; this way, a consumer can cancel the scheduled work.